microsoft/live-share/docs/use/coedit-follow-focus-visual-studio-code.md

 ## Start and stop following collaborators

-To start following a participant (as either a host or a guest), select the participant's name in the participants list on the Live Share **Explorer** tab or on the **VS Live Share** tab.
+To start following a participant (as either a host or a guest), select the participant's name in the participants list on the Live Share **Explorer** tab or on the **Live Share** tab.
 The circle next to the name will become solid to indicate that you're following them:

 ![Screenshot that shows a participant who's being followed.](../media/vscode-follow-multiple-viewlet.png)